abhishek-kumar-code/Redfish_Public/RedfishInteroperabilityProfiles.md

 #### Action requirements

-Because several critical functions of a Redfish Service are implemented as 'Actions', the Profile may place requirements for support of these Actions.
+Because several critical functions of a Redfish Service are implemented as `Actions`, the Profile may place requirements for support of these Actions.
 The requirements can specify which Parameters must be supported, and may specify Allowable Values for those parameters.

 The following functions are available to specify requirements for an Action within a Resource requirement: